ebrahim-sallam/ebrahim-sallam/README.md

 ### 💫 About Me:
 - 🔭 I’m currently working on improving my backend development skills
-- 🌱 I’m currently learning Git, GitHub and advanced Spring Boot
+- 🌱 I’m currently learning Git, GitHub, and advanced Spring Boot
 - 👯 I’m looking to collaborate on backend Java projects
-- 💬 Ask me about Java, Spring Boot, MySQL
+- 💬 Ask me about **Java, Spring Boot, MySQL**
 - 📫 How to reach me: **[Your Email]**
-- ⚡ Fun fact: I love solving problems and learning new things
+- ⚡ Fun fact: I enjoy solving problems and I always love learning something new!

 ---